ibm-cloud-docs/monitoring/windows.md

     If you use private endpoints, add an inbound rule to the security group for port `9182` with `source type = Security Group` and choose the security group for the Windows system.

-## Step 4.
+## Step 3.
 Choose the method to collect metrics
 {: #windows_step4}

 ### Option 1: Run a Sysdig agent on a Linux system and remotely scrape the Windows endpoint
-{: #windows_step4_1}
+{: #windows_step3_1}

 Complete the following steps:

 1. Update the `/opt/draios/etc/dragemt.yaml` to [enable remote scraping ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://docs.sysdig.com/en/collecting-prometheus-metrics-from-remote-hosts.html){:new_window}.

-    See the following sample configuration to enable scraping for each of the Windows systems in your environment:
+    See the following sample configuration that you can set to enable scraping for a Windows system in your environment:

     ```
     prometheus:
     enabled: true